juju-solutions/layer-nvidia-cuda/README.md

 * `cuda-version`

   The `cuda-repo` package version to install.
-Defaults to `8.0.61-1`.
+Defaults to `9.1.85-1`.

-      juju config <charm> cuda-version=8.0.61-1
+      juju config <charm> cuda-version=9.1.85-1

+  >**Note**: This layer constructs a `major-minor` string from this value and installs the corresponding `cuda-x-y` meta package (`cuda-9-1` by default).
-  >**Note**: Regardless of this setting, the `cuda` meta package will install the latest dependencies available in the repository.
-It is therefore recommended to set this to the most recent `cuda-repo` version.
+  This package will install the latest available dependencies in this series.

 * `install-cuda`